sourcegraph/handbook/content/departments/product-engineering/process/working-with-issues.md

 - **teams have a Backlog column on their board**

 Note that customers are not expected to follow this process and cannot label issues.
 The [PM on feedback rotation](../product/process/ product_feedback_rotation) makes sure that issues submitted by users outside Sourcegraph get labeled properly, so that they get on the owning team's radar.

+#### Surfacing issues to the design team

+Issues that need design work can be tagged with the `needs-design` label.